codemismatch/rubylearning/content/pages/tutorials/ruby-syntactic-sugar.md

     url: /tutorials/ruby-overloading-methods/
 ---

-> Adapted from Satish Talim’s “Ruby Syntactic Sugar” notes.
+> Adapted from Satish Talim's "Ruby Syntactic Sugar" notes.

-Ruby’s syntax hides repetitive boilerplate so you can focus on intent.
+Ruby's syntax hides repetitive boilerplate so you can focus on intent.

 ### attr_* helpers